 Urging people to use their legs/bikes more, and share vehicles where possible.
 This group is very active on the cycling front, with regular free bike maintenance workshops, bike spares and reconditioned bikes available, bike ride leaflets, and other cycling initiatives.
-We also have a TKC minibus, which is available for hire at very reasonable rates, and we’re working on regular minibus services for the community.

 In order to reduce fuel consumption, air pollution, increasing traffic pollution and to promote healthier lifestyles, our transport group is looking at ways to reduce car use within and beyond the village.
 Our projects aim to encourage more bicycle use and more shared transport.
 If you have ideas of transport projects that you would like to initiate, please contact firstname.lastname@example.org or email@example.com.